wkgcass/pojo-agent/README.md

   @MustExist(CREATE)     // must exist when creating
   @MustNotExist(~CREATE) // must not exist except creating
-  @MustNotNull(CREATE)   // must not be null when creating private String name;
+  @MustNotNull(CREATE)   // must exist and must not be null when creating private String name;

   @PojoAutoImpl